|How to write a resume that stands out|

 That can take a lot of time so do yourself a favour:

-Get an unfair advantage by using this resume service today.
+Get an unfair advantage by using Resume Digest today.

 Video: Give your job application the best possible chance